March 14, 2026 * 25/ 45 MILES

 Checkpoints:

-All racers must physically check-in at all official checkpoints.
+All racers must physically check in at all official checkpoints.
+Any racer who misses or skips an official checkpoint will be disqualified.

 Racers must show their race bib to the checkpoint volunteer, who will then sign in that person and record a check-in time.